 In MCP, all purchases of renewable electricity are certified by purchasing and retiring Renewable Energy Certificates (RECs), the accepted legal instrument used to track renewable energy generation and to substantiate claims of renewable energy use.
 Read more about why we need RECs.

 All of the additional renewable energy in the Melrose Community Power program come from sources designated as MA Class I. These sources must be physically part of our New England electricity grid.
 This stands in contrast to some electricity supplies that obtain their renewable energy from national sources (e.g. Texas) that are not physically connected to our New England electricity grid.
 While those sources provide very cheap electricity, you get what you pay for: including them in the electricity mix does not move our region away from fossil fuels.

-Only New England Sources
+Only from New England

 1Hydro projects that do not exceed 30 MW built after 1997 or have capacity additions or efficiency improvements made after 1997 (MA Class I eligible), and Low Impact Hydro Institute (LIHI) certified.

 2Environmental Protection Agency.
 Understanding Global Warming Potentials. https://www.epa.gov/ghgemissions/understanding-global-warming-potentials